theobori/CTF/NewbieCTF2019/Contact point/README.md

 **In which there is a database with the desired location.**

-So open `browser2.db` with sqlite3 for example, we can use the following command : `SELECT * FROM history ;`.
+So open `browser2.db` with sqlite3 for example and use the following command : `SELECT * FROM history ;`.

 ![database](./images/database.png)